daipom/fluent-tail_checker/README.md

 * The command has checked `/path/to/pos`.
 * The command has checked 2 pos entries for duplication check.
 * The command has checked 2 files for collection ratio check.
+* It is detected that the version of your Fluentd is v1.15.0.
 * There is no anomalies.

 #### Pos duplication found